top of page

 From the series Gynaeceum

-Hand painted cerami
+Hand painted ceramic

 DIMENSIONS: